 Debt Financing.
 At December 31, 2009, the Partnership has outstanding debt financing of \$55.4 million secured by 14 tax-exempt mortgage revenue bonds with a total par value of \$121.0 million plus approximately \$3.8 million in restricted cash.
 Our operating policy is to maintain a level of debt financing between 40% and 60% of the total par value of our tax-exempt mortgage revenue bond portfolio.
 As of December 31, 2009, the debt outstanding related to the total par value of the Partnerships' total bond portfolio of approximately \$145.1 million results in a leverage ratio of 38%.
 This outstanding debt is made up of two credit facilities.
 The first is with Bank of America which had an outstanding balance of \$49.9 million at December 31, 2009 and is secured by 13 tax-exempt bonds with a total par value of \$112.1 million.
 This Bank of America facility has a one-year term ending June 30, 2010 with a six-month renewal option held by the Partnership and an annual floating interest rate of daily LIBOR plus 390 basis points.
 Financial covenants for the Bank of America facility include the maintenance of a leverage ratio not to exceed 70% and a minimum liquidity of \$5.0 million by the Partnership.
 Additionally, the properties which secure the bond portfolio which is collateral for the Bank of America facility are to maintain, as a group, a minimum debt service coverage of 1.1 to 1 and a loan to value ratio not to exceed 75%.
-At December 31, 2009, the Partnership was in compliance with these covenants.
+At December 31, 2009, the Partnership was in compliance with these covenant.
 Subsequent to December 2009, the Company was notified by Bank of America that it was no longer in compliance with the minimum debt service coverage covenant.
-During February and March, 2010, the Company transferred additional collateral of approximately \$3.0 million to Bank of America to maintain compliance with the covenant.
-The second credit facility is with Omaha State Bank and has an outstanding balance of \$5.5 million at December 31, 2009.
+During February and March, 2010, the Company transferred additional collateral of approximately \$3.0 million to December 31, 2009.
 The Omaha State Bank facility matures on June 30, 2011, is collateralized by one tax-exempt mortgage revenue bond with a par value of \$8.9 million and bears interest at a fixed annual rate of 6.5%.
-Additionally, the MF Properties are encumbered by mortgage loans with an aggregate principal balance of approximately \$30.1 million.
-These mortgage loans mature at various times from July 2010 through November 2013.
+Additionally, the MF Properties which sec